dbwebb-se/mvc/example/symfony-codestyle/README.md

 The Symfony community uses the tool "[PHP Coding Standards Fixer](https://cs.symfony.com/)" to format the code so it looks the same all throughout all Symfony modules.

-The tools does not provide any warnings or hints, it just processes your code to fix its codestyle.
+The tools does not provide any warnings or hints (as per default), it just processes your code to fix its codestyle.

 You can read more on the [Symfony Coding Standards](https://symfony.com/doc/current/contributing/code/standards.html) to learn how the code should be written.